rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/migrating/_index.md

   - /rancher/v2.x/en/monitoring-alerting/migrating
 ---

-If you previously enabled Monitoring, Alerting, or Notifiers in Rancher prior to v2.5, there is no automatic upgrade path for switching to the new monitoring/alerting solution.
+If you previously enabled Monitoring, Alerting, or Notifiers in Rancher before v2.5, there is no automatic upgrade path for switching to the new monitoring/alerting solution.
 Before deploying the new monitoring solution via Cluster Explore, you will need to disable and remove all existing custom alerts, notifiers and monitoring installations for the whole cluster and in all projects.

-### Monitoring Prior to Rancher v2.5
+### Monitoring Before Rancher v2.5

 As of v2.2.0, Rancher's Cluster Manager allowed users to enable Monitoring & Alerting V1 (both powered by [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator)) independently within a cluster.
-For more information on how to configure Monitoring & Alerting V1, see the [docs about monitoring prior to Rancher v2.5]({{<baseurl>}}/rancher/v2.x/en/monitoring-alerting/v2.0.x-v2.4.x).
+For more information on how to configure Monitoring & Alerting V1, see the [docs about monitoring before Rancher v2.5]({{<baseurl>}}/rancher/v2.x/en/monitoring-alerting/v2.0.x-v2.4.x).

 When Monitoring is enabled, Monitoring V1 deploys [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/docs/grafana/latest/getting-started/what-is-grafana/) onto a cluster to monitor the state of processes of your cluster nodes, Kubernetes components, and software deployments and create custom dashboards to make it easy to visualize collected metrics.